jlvivero/main/src/documents/post/2016/07/buying-a-new-computer/index.html.md

 Today I'm buying the first parts of my new computer which will be the SSD, I can put it on my old rig while I get the rest of the parts so it's the best choice.

 That's all for today, this is my first time blogging, so I hope the read wasn't obnoxious.
 I'll probably try and keep it slightly shorter next time

+You can find the link to my future rig [here](http://pcpartpicker.com/list/Y36XPs)